mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/searchcontext.md

 The default output of a SearchContext is either a `[api:SQLQuery]` object for further refinement, or a `[api:DataObject]` instance.

-In case you need multiple contexts, consider namespacing your request parameters by using ''FieldSet->namespace()'' on the $fields constructor parameter.
+In case you need multiple contexts, consider namespacing your request parameters by using `FieldSet->namespace()` on the $fields constructor parameter.

 SearchContext is mainly used by `[api:ModelAdmin]`, our generic data administration interface.
 Another